 - A financial report itemizing all income and expenses for the project

 Final reports and documentation of all work will be archived on The Frank-Ratchye STUDIO for Creative Inquiry website.
 If requested by the selection committee, recipients of grants larger than $500 may be asked to provide interim (“milestone”) project reports.
 The committee may adjust award amounts based on this interim review process.
 Grant recipients may be asked to present their work at an annual exhibition and/or presentation of all work supported that year by the Frank-Ratchye Fund for Art @ the Frontier.

 Grantees of the Frank-Ratchye Fund for Art @ the Frontier are selected by the STUDIO Director in consultation with a committee comprised of the following: the Head of the CMU School of Art; a College of Fine Arts faculty member outside of the STUDIO and the School of Art, who is appointed by the Dean of the College of Fine Arts; a faculty member outside of the College of Fine Arts who has a demonstrated interest in the intersection of their discipline and art (to be selected by the Provost); a CMU student (selected by the Provost); and at least one highly respected representative from the greater Pittsburgh art community.
 Applications to the FRFAF Microgrant program are reviewed by the Director of the STUDIO.

-For the 2013-2014 funding cycle, the Frank-Ratchye committee is: Golan Levin (STUDIO Director and Associate Professor, CMU School of Art); John Carson (Head, CMU School of Art); Aisling Kelliher (Associate Professor, CMU School of Design); Garth Zeglin (Project Scientist, CMU Robotics Institute); Jane Werner (Director, Pittsburgh Children’s Museum); and a CMU student to be determined.
+For the 2012-2013 funding cycle, the Frank-Ratchye committee was: Golan Levin (STUDIO Director and Associate Professor, CMU School of Art); John Carson (Head, CMU School of Art); Aisling Kelliher (Associate Professor, CMU School of Design); Garth Zeglin (Project Scientist, CMU Robotics Institute); and Jane Werner (Director, Pittsburgh Children’s Museum).